Obtain Justice for Your Loved One’s Wrongful Death

 A person can face criminal charges for homicide and be sued for wrongful death at the same time.
 However, these two are not the same.
 Wrongful death lawsuits fall under the area of personal injury.
 This means that the merits of the case and the basis of the defendant’s liability is financial compensation, often called “damages.”
-On the other hand, a conviction in a criminal homicide case involves penalties such as probation, fines, imprisonment, or jail time, among others.
+On the other hand, a conviction in a criminal homicide case involves penalties including a loss of liberty, such as probation, fines, imprisonment, or jail time, among others.

 How Do I Prove a Wrongful Death Claim in Kansas City, MO?

 If you want to pursue a wrongful death lawsuit, consider these four elements you need to win your case.
 These four are:

 You need to prove that the other party should keep your loved one safe or not cause them harm.

 Mr. X placed his mother, Mrs. Y, in a nursing home.
 The nursing home and the staff are required to care for Ms. Y properly.